Campuses & Facilities

 Wise Memorial Clock Tower

 Located south of East Hall on the main campus, the clock tower was named for benefactors Harold and Imogene Wise and was erected with private donations from NMC founder Les Biederman, the Wise family, and NMC faculty and staff.

 715 E. Front St. at Barlow Avenue, Traverse City

 This facility on the West Bay waterfront houses the Great Lakes Maritime Academy, Great Lakes Culinary Institute and Lobdell's: A Teaching Restaurant, the Great Lakes Water Studies Institute and the Hagerty Conference Center.
 The two buildings are connected by a glass exhibition hall to preserve views of the bay.
 The harbor is being redeveloped to improve its function and accessibility.

-The Hagerty Center is a full-service banquet and conferencing facility located at the Great Lakes Campus, providing state-of-the-art technology and a professional staff.
+The Hagerty Center is a full-service banquet and conference facility located at the Great Lakes Campus, providing state-of-the-art technology and a professional staff.
 For more information, contact a Hagerty Center representative at (231) 995-3100.

 Aero Park Campus